The Moments Between

 Are we accountable for the moments between our birth and our death, between time and eternity?
 How do we mark the hours and days?
 Make an impact on the universe?
 How do we live our lives, rather than merely let those moments slip like sand between our fingers?
 Does it matter?
 If so, to whom?
 If not, why bother?

 How I use the moments between my birth and eternity matters to me, and I choose to be aware of those moments, the activities that fill them—moments of motion and moments of stillness.
 I am a believer in “intentional living.”
-The phrase is used by lots of group, with various implications.
+The phrase is used by lots of groups, with various implications.
 My meaning is quite uncomplicated.
 I intentionally choose to live in awareness, to imagine, to make judgments and decisions, and act on them, rather than go through life passively.
 I choose to decide.
 I decide to live…or die.

 My judgment is not always sound, and my decisions are not always the right ones.
 And when you’re doing your own thing, as you may have noticed, you don’t always have a good enough grasp of what the people around you are doing.
 (Or even who they are.)